LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 """"""""""""""""""""""

-The :ref:`GenericOutputStream`, is a concrete implementation of the :ref:`logStream` base class, that can be constructed by specifying:
+The :ref:`GenericOutputStream`, is a concrete implementation of the :ref:`LogStream` base class, that can be constructed by specifying:

 #.
 A C++ ``std::ostream`` object instance, e.g., ``std::cout`, ``std::cerr`` for
    console output, or to a file by passing a C++ ``std::ofstream`` object, and,